uiyuvi/ai_rag_node_chatwithpdf/README.md

         2.4.2.
 Get conenction string > copy connection string and replace with db password > create .env file > DB=connectionstring > with dotenv package you can access config

+        2.4.3. nodemon will not restart for .env changes - manual stop -> start required!!!

     2.5. test connection with mongodb

 3. Chunks and Embeddings - read more about it [openai](https://platform.openai.com/docs/guides/embeddings)